Send Feedback

 In traditional databases, you create indexes.
 In q, you apply attributes.
 These are metadata labels that tell the q engine about the structure of your data, allowing it to choose the fastest possible algorithm for a query, as these two examples show:

-• Sorted (s#): Applied to columns like time.
+• Sorted (s#): Applied to an ordered column like time.
 It enables binary search (\(O(\log n)\)), making lookups nearly instantaneous.

-• Parted (p#): Typically used for the sym (ID) column in on-disk databases.
+• Parted (p#): Typically used for the main identifier column like sym in on-disk databases.
 It tells q that all identical symbols are stored in contiguous blocks.
 This allows q to jump straight to the start of a symbol's data and read it in one burst.

 You can check the attributes of a table using the meta command.
 The a column below shows the parted attribute for sym: